conversationai/perspectiveapi/api_reference.md

 `context.entries`        | *(optional)* A list of objects providing the context for `comment`.
 Currently ignored by the API.
 `context.entries[].text` | *(optional)* The text of a context object.
 `context.entries[].type` | *(optional)* The text type of the corresponding context text.
 Same type as `comment.text`.
-`requestedAttributes`    | **(required)** A map from attribute name to attribute configuration object.
+`requestedAttributes`    | **(required)** A map from model attribute name to attribute configuration object.
 See the [attributes section](#attributes) below for a list of available attributes.
 If no attribute configuration options are specified, sensible defaults are used, so the empty object `{}` is a valid (and common) choice.
-`requestedAttributes[name].scoreType`      | *(optional)* The score type returned for this attribute.
+`requestedAttributes[name].scoreType`      | *(optional)* The score type returned for this model attribute.
 Currently, only "PROBABILITY" is supported.
 Probability scores are in the range `[0,1]`.
-`requestedAttributes[name].scoreThreshold` | *(optional)* The API won't return scores that are below this threshold for this attribute.
+`requestedAttributes[name].scoreThreshold` | *(optional)* The API won't return scores that are below this threshold for this model attribute.
 By default, all scores are returned.
 `languages`              | *(optional)* A list of [ISO 631-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) two-letter language codes specifying the language(s) that `comment` is in (for example, "en", "es", "fr", "de", "zh", etc).
 If unspecified, the API will autodetect the comment language.
-If language detection fails, the API returns an error. *Note:* Currently, all attributes only support English.
+If language detection fails, the API returns an error. *Note:* Currently, all models only support English.
 Explicitly specifying a language other than "en" will fail.
 If the language autodetection determines the comment is in a non-English language, the request also fails.
 `doNotStore`             | *(optional)* Whether the API is permitted to store `comment` and `context` from this request.
 Stored comments will be used for future research and community model building purposes to improve the API over time.
 We also plan to provide dashboards and automated analysis of the comments submitted, which will apply only to those stored.
 Defaults to **false** (request data may be stored). **Important note:** This should be set to true if data being submitted is private (i.e. not publicly accessible), or if the data submitted contains content written by someone under 13 years old.
 `clientToken`            | *(optional)* An opaque token that is echoed back in the response.
 `sessionId`              | *(optional)* An opaque session id.
 This should be set for authorship experiences by the client side so that groups of requests can be grouped together into a session.